Reading Time: 5 minutes 45 seconds

 People who pursue their personal trainer certificate generally fall into one of two categories:

-1. They are someone who wants to begin or advance their career in the fitness industry.
+They want to begin or advance their career in the fitness industry.

-2. They have no interest in becoming a fitness professional but would like to learn how to create or improve their own exercise program.
+They don't want to become a fitness professional but they would like to learn how to create or improve their own exercise program.

 A majority of people who enroll in a personal trainer certification course do so because they want to work as a fitness trainer.
 The Bureau of Labor Statistics (BLS) reports that most employers require certification to work in this type of role (1).
 (Some only hire professional trainers who, in addition to being certified, also have an associate degree or higher.)